AdrianGPrado/bash-configuration/README.md

 ### Automated Installation

-Alternatively it is possible to automate the configuration of the environment
+Alternatively it is possible to automate the configuration of the environment by running the following two commands on your bash terminal

 .. code:: bash

     $ curl -L https://raw.githubusercontent.com/AdrianGPrado/bash-configuration/master/scripts/installer.sh | bash

+    $ source ~/.bashrc